kitsune7/single-spa-formio-issues/README.md

 - `formiovite`: An app which uses `single-spa-vue`, `vite`, and tries to load the form builder but fails.
 - `working-vite-formio`: An app which has `vite` and `@formio/vue` and runs successfully.

+This reproduction repository was based off of [dagorod`s repository](https://github.com/dagorod/turborepo-vue-vite-singlespa).
+I created this one to add a solution and simplify the repository a bit so that the problem is easier to narrow down.

 ## To run the issue

 Run the following command at root level.